Archdiocese of Santa Fe: 1860 to 1900

 The Vatican in 1868 reduced the size of the Diocese of Santa Fe by creating the Vicariate Apostolic of Arizona and the Vicariate Apostolic of Colorado-Utah.
 In 1875, the Vatican elevated the Diocese of Santa Fe into the Archdiocese of Santa Fe, with Lamy as its first archbishop.

 The Mexican-Americans who controlled over the southern New Mexico parishes gradually began to lose power to the archdiocese.
 This time period proved to be a time of intense conflict between the Mexican Americans and the Euro-Americans.
 The Mexican Americans living in this area dealt with extreme difficulties as a result of their faith.

 On February 19, 1885, Pope Leo XIII named Bishop Jean-Baptiste Salpointe from the Apostolic Vicariate of Arizona as coadjutor archbishop of Santa Fe to assist Lamy.
-When Lamy retired on July 18th; Salpointe automatically succeeded him.
-On August 21, 1891, Reverend Placide Chapelle from the Archdiocese of Baltimore was appointed by Leo XIII as coadjutor archbishop in Santa Fe to assist Salpointe When Salpointe retired in January 7, 1894, Chapelle became the new archbishop.
+When Lamy retired on July 18; Salpointe automatically succeeded him.
+On August 21, 1891, Placide Chapelle from the Archdiocese of Baltimore was appointed by Leo XIII as coadjutor archbishop in Santa Fe to assist Salpointe.
+When Salpointe retired, Chapelle became the new archbishop on January 7, 1894.

 In 1894, Chapelle persuaded Mother Katharine Drexel to reopen St. Catherine's Indian School, a boarding school for Native American children in Santa Fe, under the control of the Sisters of the Blessed Sacrament.
 He consecrated the then-unfinished Cathedral of St. Francis of Assisi in October 1895.
-He confirmed approximately 40,000 people during his six years in New Mexico.
+Chapelle confirmed approximately 40,000 people during his six years in New Mexico.

 Leo XIII named Chapelle as archbishop of the Archdiocese of New Orleans in 1897.
 To replace him in Santa Fe, the pope appointed Bishop Peter Bourgade of the Diocese of Tucson.